 What You’ll Need

-- 1Fill the reservoir with water mixed with 2 to 3 tablespoons of descaling solution.
+- 1Fill the water reservoir/ water tank with water mixed with 2 to 3 tablespoons of descaling solution.
 Ensure that it’s all the way to the fill level.

-- 3Next, run a brew cycle.
-After the first one, refill the reservoir with the acid mixture and run a second cycle.
+- 3Next, run a brew cycle which is appropriate to that cup size.
+After the first full cup, refill the water reservoir / water tank with the acid mixture and run a second cycle.

 - 4If the coffee maker has some serious limescale deposit, turn off the machine as soon as it brews.
-This allows the water to stay longer in the pipe and remove stubborn debris.
+This allows the water to stay longer in the pipe and remove stubborn debris preventing it from pumping water.

 - 5After brewing the machine twice with the acid mixture, let it rest for at least 30 minutes before moving to the next step.